maalmet/python_styleru/README.md

 Database.py

 API key is needed.
-This script will make a JSON file films.json with 1000 films from TMBd
+This script will make a JSON file films.json with 1000 films from TMBd.
+Uses module requests
 ### Task 3
 Same word.py